mohammed183/re_vit/markdown/03-Experiments.md

 - [ResNet notebook](03.1-ResNet.ipynb): This notebook allows us to evaluate the performance of different **ResNet** models on various image classification datasets.
 The `model name` can be changed to try different models.
 The models in this notebook used for this experiment are pretrained on the **ImageNet-21k** dataset and are ready for fine-tuning.

 - [ViT notebook](03.2-ViT.ipynb): This notebook allows us to evaluate the performance of different **Vision Transformer (ViT)** models on various image classification datasets.
 The `model name` can be changed to try different models.
 The models in this notebook are pretrained on the **ImageNet-21k** dataset and are ready for fine-tuning.

+**🛑 If running crashes while GPU is used you will to restart runtime to kill process and empty GPU**

 ***
 :::